alcaeus/mongo-php-adapter/README.md

  method is not yet implemented.
  - The [hasNext](https://php.net/manual/en/mongocursor.hasnext.php)
  method is not yet implemented.
+ - The [info](https://php.net/manual/en/mongocursor.info.php) method does not
+ reliably fill all fields in the cursor information.
+This includes the `at`, `numReturned`, and `server` keys once the cursor has started iterating.
  - The [setFlag](https://php.net/manual/en/mongocursor.setflag.php)
  method is not yet implemented.